-Back in January, on top of the bitcoin price surge, Facebook has declared it is banning all kinds of crypto and ICO ads.
-In their words, they’ve “created a new policy that prohibits ads that promote financial products and services that are frequently associated with misleading or deceptive promotional practices, such as binary options, initial coin offerings and cryptocurrency”.
+Back in January, price of the surge, Facebook has been banned for all types of crypto and ICO ads.
+In their words, they have been “associated with misleading or deceptive promotional practices, such as binary options, initial coin offerings and cryptocurrency”.

-The problem was that a sudden rise in bitcoin price has caused a boom on the market, bringing alongside a boom of scams, eager to make a fortune on that hype wave.
-That’s why Facebook prohibited crypto ads, and some other online giants, like Google, Twitter and Snapchat, including subsidiary services like Instagram and YouTube, followed by.
+The price has been caused by a boom on the market, That's why Facebook, like Google, Twitter, and others, including subsidiary services like YouTube, followed by.

 Of course, most of the crypto teams are not happy with it.
-How shall we promote our projects now, when almost all the leading platforms have blacklisted promoting anything related to ICO and blockchain?
+How do we follow our ICO and blockchain?